marcusroberts/gitpod-graintemplate/README.md

-# A Grain image for Gitpod.io
+# A Grain template for Gitpod.io

 A sample template for Grain and Gitpod that launches the Gitpod workspace using a custom image prebuild with the Grain compiler ready to go.